94aharris/rapid-tui/README.md

 **Intentional Context Compaction**: RAPID's emphasis on "frequent compaction loops" and systematic context management prevents information overload while maintaining comprehensive understanding throughout the development process.

-**Centralized Context Management**: RAPID TUI enables teams to maintain AI workflow artifacts in a single `.rapid/` directory, then synchronize them across different AI coding assistants (Claude Code, GitHub Copilot, etc.).
-Teams update context documents and agent definitions once, and the TUI distributes them to assistant-specific folders, keeping workflows consistent across the team regardless of which AI tool individual developers prefer.
+**Centralized Context Management**: RAPID TUI enables teams to maintain AI workflow artifacts in a single `.rapid/` directory, then synchronize them bidirectionally across different AI coding assistants (Claude Code, GitHub Copilot, etc.).
+Teams can update context documents and agent definitions once in `.rapid/` and distribute them to assistant-specific folders, or consolidate changes made in assistant directories back to `.rapid/` for team sharing.
+The `rapid update` command supports both directions, keeping workflows consistent across the team regardless of which AI tool individual developers prefer while enabling collaborative workflow improvements.

 The framework addresses common development challenges including incomplete requirements gathering, insufficient codebase analysis, and lack of systematic planning by enforcing a disciplined workflow that captures context, validates understanding, and ensures alignment before implementation begins.
 This results in more predictable outcomes, reduced rework, and higher-quality code that integrates seamlessly with existing application architecture.